Twitter brand assets

 We often use specific terminology to talk about our product and experience.
 Remember that Tweet and Retweet must always be capitalized in both noun and verb forms.

-Direct Messages are 140-character Tweets that are private between the sender and recipient.
+Direct Messages are private messages between the sender and recipient.
 Tweets sent over SMS become messages when they begin with “d username” to specify whom the message is for.

 A hashtag (the # symbol) is used to mark keywords or topics in a Tweet.
 Tweets with the same hashtag are bundled together for easy subject-specific browsing, accessible by clicking the hyperlinked text.